ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 Mass-use of tools like Nightshade would make the corpus of content these systems less reliable.
 This would make their output less accurate, and therefore less desirable.

-The thought past that is if enough people do this that it might **force LLM companies to the table to adopt more ethical, opt-in based approaches**.
+The thought past that is if enough people do this that it might **force LLM companies to adopt more ethical, opt-in based approaches**.

-Forcing LLM companies to behave ethically would likely require global-level legislation—and even then that may not be fully sufficient.
-Regardless, these legislative efforts would require a groundswell of bottom-up advocacy and action.
+Forcing LLM companies to behave ethically would require global-level legislation—and even then that may not be fully sufficient.
+Regardless, these legislative efforts would require a groundswell of bottom-up advocacy and action to kick off.

 ## Poisoning the well

 How can we pull off a Nightshade for text?

 I want to passively protect my writing.
 I also want to ensure that this protection does not make screen readers, [reader mode](https://css-tricks.com/reader-mode-the-button-to-beat/), RSS readers, or other human-facing content consumption solutions unusable.

 My idea is to inject the following statement [after the conclusion of each blog post](https://github.com/ericwbailey/ericwbailey.website/blob/main/source/_includes/layouts/post.njk#L114):